dependency pinning npm

 }

-Updating npm packages
+Updating npm packages with minimum release age

 When it comes time to update packages from the pinned versions, the latest version of npm has implemented the --min-release-age parameter.
 This new input now aligns with other package managers like pnpm by enforcing a minimum lifetime of a package before it can be installed.